 limit option and thus can do the processing in batches.
 But still, all the work is done synchronously.
 Because of this, order management could become a bottleneck for shops with lots of orders being placed and managed.
 The OMS multi-thread improves this by introducing the ability to process both timeouts and conditions in parallel.

 How OMS multi-thread works

-Each order is assigned a randomly generated positive number called processor identifier.
-This number is saved in
+Each order is assigned a randomly generated positive number called a processor identifier.
+This number is saved in the

 spy_sales_order table.
-During the order management processing, both of the commands mentioned above are triggered with the new command option
+During the order management processing, both preceding commands are triggered with the new command option

 p).
 The value of this option must match a processor identifier from

 spy_sales_table.
 Then the commands process only those timeouts and conditions that are related to the orders with the matching processor identifier.
 This way, one can, for example, trigger the

 oms:check-timeout command several times simultaneously, each time providing different processor identifiers, thus creating several PHP processes for managing a large number of orders in parallel.
 With the new option in place, the command looks like this:

 Instead of providing a single value as the

 processor-identifier option value, one can provide several values separated by a comma.